Compelling Quietude (Oil on Canvas 2019)

 Ms. Lambros also lived in California and her travels throughout that region, especially Big Sur and La Jolla, as well as time spent on the coasts of Maine, Maryland and Virginia inspired her to turn to painting and to return to Maryland for graduate school.
 Today, the natural beauty surrounding Hooper’s Island—the Chesapeake Bay, Honga River and the Blackwater Refuge—are constant sources of inspiration.
 While she does not confine herself to one medium or genre her recent works are evocative of nature: land, sea, and sky.

 Lambros’ works have been exhibited nationally and internationally in solo, juried, and invitational shows and are widely collected.
-Her upcoming solo exhibition at Gallery Blue Door in Baltimore, MD will be on view from June 29- August 3, 2019.
-Her works were selected for upcoming national juried exhibitions: Spectrum: DITTO, Carriage Barn Arts Center (New Canaan, CT); Art on Paper at Circle Gallery (Annapolis, MD); Navigation at Chaney Gallery at Maryland Hall for the Arts (Annapolis, MD).
+Her very successful recent solo exhibition of 42 oil paintings at Gallery Blue Door in Baltimore, MD ended on August 3, 2019.
+Her works were recently selected for national juried exhibitions: Spectrum: DITTO, Carriage Barn Arts Center (New Canaan, CT); Art on Paper at Circle Gallery (Annapolis, MD); Navigation at Chaney Gallery at Maryland Hall for the Arts (Annapolis, MD).
 Her 2017 oil painting Eventide 2 (collection of David and Stacey Abeles) was selected for both the 2019 Cumberland Valley Artists Exhibition and the Art in Bloom Exhibition at the Washington County Museum of Fine Arts (Hagerstown, MD) and her works were recently included in juried exhibitions at First Street Gallery (New York, NY), Strathmore Hall (Bethesda, MD), Annapolis Maritime Museum (Annapolis, MD) and the Annmarie Sculpture Garden and Art Center (Dowell, MD).
 She was recently honored with a Ribbon Cutting Ceremony for the installation of one of her Tangier Island paintings at The Cancer Institute at Saint Agnes Hospital in Baltimore and her recent painting Marsh-Nocturne was selected for the 2018 publication 50 Forever: Celebrating the Creative at Circle Gallery since 1968.

-Beyond making art she has curated exhibitions and done extensive art consulting for MICA and private and corporate clients.
+Beyond making art she has curated exhibitions and done extensive art consulting for MICA as well as private and corporate clients.
 She also enjoys traveling, reading, bike riding, gardening, and advocating/ supporting causes that make the world a less violent and more equitable place to live.